lsst-ts/ts_M1M3ThermalFPGA/README.md

-Commands, followed by arguments are filled into _Software Resources/CommandFIFO_. _Commands/CommandFIFOMultiplexer_ read this and multiplex the command to various handlers _(This is exactly how CPUs are handle instructions from binary code)_.
+Commands, followed by arguments are filled into _Software Resources/CommandFIFO_. _Commands/CommandFIFOMultiplexer_ read this and multiplex the command to various handlers _(This is exactly how CPUs

+handle instructions from binary code)_.
 Handlers fills in queues (e.g. ModBus

 writes queue with instructions to write if you are writing to a queue).